chapmanbe/nithin_DBMI_FinalProject/README.md

 - Predicting the package shipping amount
 - Predicting a product likely to be shipped to a particular zone by a specific partner

+# Model Building

+- Applied different Linear Regression models and model performed well when multi-collinearity is removed and ’zone’ is considered as categorical
+- Trained data using advanced regression techniques Random Forest and Gradient Boosting
+- Random Forest performed well, tried different tuning options(number of trees,  features for split, number of parallel jobs…)

+## Metrics
+### - R-square 0.96
+### - Mean Absolute Error 1.44

 # Extensions & Improvements
 - Model accuracy can be increased using advanced techniques like neural nets
 - Use of distributed processing help in saving the model training time